npucino/sandpyper/paper/paper.md

 * facilitate unsupervised machine learning sand classification (\autoref{fig:fig1} Figure 1b) and profile masking.
 * compute altimetric and volumetric timeseries analysis and plotting the results, at the transect (\autoref{fig:fig1} Figure 1c) and site scales (\autoref{fig:fig1} Figure 1d).
 * use spatial autocorrelation measures to discard spatial outliers and obtain statistically significant Hotspots/Coldspots areas of beach change at the site scale (\autoref{fig:fig2} Figure 2a).
-* compute first-order transition probabilities of magnitude of change classes to derive Beachface Cluster Dynamics indices (\autoref{fig:fig2} Figure 2c; [@Pucino2021-ox]).
+* compute first-order transition probabilities of magnitude of change classes to derive BCDs (\autoref{fig:fig2} Figure 2c).

 Moreover, **Sandpyper** is being currently developed to include raster-based volumetric and behavioural analysis and satellite-derived shorelines analysis.
 Some features already in **Sandpyper** are: